do3cc/appliance_status/readme.md

 Each schema field requires _name_, _key_, _type_normalizer_.
 While name and key is self explanatory, the type normalizer must match a normalizer method provided with the project.

 Currently there are only _port_ and _azAZ_.
 Port validates that the port number is valid, azAZ validates that the values are only ascii alphabet letters.
-That is right, the normalizer validates and normalizes.
+Yes, the normalizer validates and normalizes.

-### leases
+### Leases

 It can be very beneficial for complex problems to see the dhcp configuration one got. systemd exposes this in a undocumented format.
 If you mount this directory readonly, a special page will show these leases.